For more information about

 1930s – 1940s

-into the prestigious Detection Club shortly before her premature death from
+inducted into the prestigious Detection Club shortly before her premature

-named by James Sandoe as one of the best "Golden Age" mystery
+James Sandoe as one of the best "Golden Age" mystery novels, the

-novels, the title character—a retired schoolmistress—is called to the aid of
+title character—a retired schoolmistress—is called to the aid of a former

-a former student to investigate suspicious doings at the school she runs,
+student to investigate suspicious doings at the school she runs, which has

 |